 How Long Do The Classes Last?

-The length of online classes vary.
-Some can be completed in as little as five weeks, while others don’t have to be finished within a year’s time.
+The length of online classes varies.
+Some can be completed in as little as five weeks, while others take longer.
 On average, online courses last eight to nine weeks, especially those offered through universities.
-On the other hand, some schools that specialize in online degree programs have developed online courses that can be completed in only five weeks.
+On the other hand, some schools that specialize in online degree programs have developed online courses that can be completed in a shorter time frame.